 July 29, 2016 – Top five tips to ask before engaging a Mortgage Broker or Lender.
 North Carolina and Florida military families need to know the differences between loan officers.
-Andy May, explains in five easy steps (tips) how a military family can identify a trustworthy and transparent firm like AAFMAA Mortgage Services (AMS).
+Anthony Powell, explains in five easy steps (tips) how a military family can identify a trustworthy and transparent firm like AAFMAA Mortgage Services (AMS).

 First, research the loan officer.
 A state-license ensures that the loan officer has the education and training required to best serve the military family through the mortgage process.
 At nmlsconsumeraccess.org, military families can see if the loan officer has a state-license or just a federal registration number.
 Many lenders hire individuals that do not qualify as state-licensed loan officers.